NunoAlexandre/nunoalexandre.github.io/_posts/2019-03-23-promise-me.markdown

 digital media to young children through constructive, funny, and healthy content.
 Therefore, we stand to be the one-in-all platform with all sorts of different items, such as games, videos, ebooks, and offscreen connections.

 Being a platform means that the items we provide must be made available and improved dynamically, without the need for new app releases.
-Currently, those items are downloaded to be played, expect for streamable videos and music.
+Currently, those items are downloaded to be played, except for streamable videos and music.

 In the new version of Kidiyo, soon to be released, I had three requirements for the downloads: